patrickbucher/docs/R/R.md

 The vector on the left hand side must either have:

-- the same size as the vector on the right hand side, or
+1. the same size as the vector on the right hand side, or
-- a size multiple times as big as the vector on the right hand side.
+2. a size multiple times as big as the vector on the right hand side.

+In the second case, the shorter vector is _recycled_, i.e. used repeatedly to fill up to the length of the longer vector.

 ### Arithmetic on Vectors